SAP-archive/builder-cli/docu/files/HowToDevelopWidgets.html.md

 ### Which resources can a widget access?

  - A widget can consume any services accessible to the project that the widget is used in.
-Accessible services can can be ones originating from subscriptions or from your own development.
+Accessible services can be ones originating from subscriptions or from your own development.
- - Scopes define data access restrictions only for regular builder modules.
+ - Scopes defined for widget restrict data access according to the same rules as those applying for regular builder modules.

 ### Generate files